Indian Railways cancels these trains today: Know how to check full list | DH Latest News, DH NEWS, Latest News, India, NEWS , Indian Railway, Indian Railways, Train cancelled

-New Delhi: New Delhi: Indian Railways cancelled and diverted several trains today, Monday May 8.
+New Delhi: New Delhi: Indian Railways cancelled and diverted several trains today, Tuesday May 9.
 These trains were cancelled due to maintenance and operational works.
-The national transporter informed that train no 12862 Kacheguda -Visakhapatnam Express train, leaving Kacheguda on May 8, will be cancelled.

 Indian Railways has requested passengers to check train details by visiting https://enquiry.indianrail.gov.in/mntes or NTES app.
 The national transporter informed that tickets booked via IRCTC website will be cancelled automatically and a refund will be initiated in the user’s accounts.
 Passengers who have booked tickets through counters will have to visit the reservation counter to claim the refund.